-The single sign-on server was not able to authenticate the Kerberos token because the corresponding user entry could not be found in Oracle Internet Directory.
+The single sign-on server was not able to authenticate the Kerberos token because the corresponding user entry could not be found in the Oracle back-end directory.
 Add the user entry to the directory.

 Single sign-on server fails to start.
 Log file contains an exception bearing the message "Credential not found."